anormanangel/Forecasting-Stock-Prices-Using-ARIMA/README.md

 The project entails loading historical stock price data, preprocessing it to ensure accuracy, fitting an ARIMA model to the data, and using the model to forecast future prices.
 The efficacy of the model is evaluated, and recommendations are made based on the forecasts. ​retain customers.

 # The Dataset
-The dataset used in this project comprises real time stock price data obtained from Yahoo Finance, which typically includes the following attributes:
+The dataset used in this project comprises real-time stock price data obtained from Yahoo Finance, which typically includes the following attributes:

 1. Date: The specific trading day.
 2. Open: The price at which the stock opened on a particular day.